 - Our instrument is built on more than 45 years of research.
 No other course feedback system has our rich history.

-- The SRI is built on an interactive, user-friendly, accessible online platform.
+- The Idea System is built on an interactive, user-friendly, accessible online platform.
 Easy for students to use and easy for faculty to implement.

 - The system controls for extraneous circumstances (e.g. class size, student motivation), and provides comparative scores.

 - Faculty receive customized reports with feedback including proven resources for improvement in highly specified areas.